devops4me/safedb.net/CONTRIBUTING.md

 Branch names are then typically a **verb-noun concatenation** like

-- feature.safe-inport-export
+- feature.copy-paste
-- refactor.book-id-create-algorithm
+- bug.login-error
-- refactor.validate-book-names
+- refactor.cucumber-features

 ## how to git push to safedb.net